 Look at the research and consider the source.
 Axon Optics was founded by researchers at the University of Utah.
 One of the founders, Dr. Bradley Katz, is a neuro-ophthalmologist who has worked with thousands of patients.
 He has been recommending and perfecting therapeutic eyeglasses for patients with light sensitivity for over 15 years.

-Here is some feedback from an optical shop that is recommending Axon Eyewear: “I did a quick in-office test of [various vendors of FL-41].
-Your tint won, especially with the office people who suffer from migraine headaches.”
+Here is some feedback from an optical shop that is recommending Axon Eyewear: “I did a quick in-office test of lenses

 Conor writes “I was recommended Fl-41 lenses, by my General Practitioner to treat my Blepharospasm and recurring monthly migraines.
 I have to be honest, I was not expecting the effect I’ve been getting.
 Light change no longer has any/ to very little impact on my eyes whether it’s UV or LED.
 As for my migraines, I usually go through a 6 hour ordeal, starting with dull eye pain that turns into full blown severe left hemisphere cranial pain, into the night, causing me to be sick.
 They don’t fully end the migraine but they minimize the symptoms, and the fact that they can deter it, is a true life changer.

 The first time putting these glasses on was at work during a migraine with nausea.
 Literally within a second or two the nausea was gone along with the sharp pain portion of the migraine.
-After 35 years of fighting migraines I’m still finding it hard to believe these work as well as they do.
-I realize that everyone’s different, but if your one of the lucky ones where these FL-41 lenses work, they are pretty amazing.”
+After 35 years of fighting migraines I’m still finding it hard to believe these work as well as they do.”

 Don’t choose generic lenses.
-Not all FL-41 lenses are created equal.
+Not all migraine glasses are created equal.
 Get the trusted name in therapeutic eyewear.
 Check out our stylish frames now at our shop.